ibm-apiconnect/pot/labs/lab2.md

 + How to test a REST API
 + How to create relationships between models

-## Lab 2	- Case Study Used in this Tutorial
+## Case Study Used in this Tutorial

 **ThinkIBM** is a company which sells historical and rare IBM machinery. **ThinkIBM** wants to create easier acess to their inventory database through a collection of APIs.
 Additionally, the application should also support the ability for buyers to leave reviews.
 As an application developer, you will create the application that provides access to product inventory.

-## Lab 2 - Step by Step Lab Instructions
+## Step by Step Lab Instructions

 ### 2.1 - Create a Working Directory